Want to learn more about this at Kettering Health?

-Back-to-school season has arrived once again, which means parents and guardians are busy gathering supplies and signing forms galore.
+Back-to-school season has arrived again, so parents and guardians gather supplies and signing forms galore.
 To help you stay on top of your child’s health before that first day arrives, here are some simple back-to-school health tips.

 Schedule an annual check-up

-A wellness check-up is a great opportunity to help kids transition from the “lazy, hazy, crazy” days of summer to the scheduled, busy pace of schooltime.
+A wellness check-up is a great opportunity to help kids transition from the “lazy, hazy, crazy” summer days to the scheduled, busy pace of school.
 It’s also a great opportunity to get clarity from a healthcare provider on any health-related trends or headlines you have questions about.

-“An annual wellness exam gives your child’s healthcare provider a chance to check your child’s overall health, look for any emerging problems, answer questions, and offer advice about staying healthy,” says Joia Henson, APRN-CNP, a pediatric nurse practitioner with Kettering Health.
+“An annual wellness exam gives your child’s healthcare provider a chance to check your child’s overall health, look for any emerging problems, answer questions, and offer advice about staying healthy,” says pediatric nurse practitioner Joia Henson.

 Students should also have their vision and hearing checked.
-It’s also important to ensure they’re up to date on any immunizations to reduce their risk of severe illness.
+It’s also important to ensure they’re current on immunizations to reduce their risk of severe illness.
 Check with your child’s school to see which immunizations are required before their first day back.